adam0x7/uniswap-v4-docs/PoolManager.md

 - Swaps utilize flash accounting, where tokens are moved into the `PoolManager`, and only the final output tokens are withdrawn

 ### Liquidity Management
-- Liquidity providers can add or remove liquidity using the `modifyLiquidity` function on the `PoolManager`
+- Liquidity providers can add or remove liquidity using the `modifyLiquidity` function on the `PoolManager`.
+However, you wouldn't call this directly from your application, you would call this from a periphery contract to handle the locking & unlocking a particular pool.
 - The `PoolManager` executes the following steps:
     1. Checks if the pool is valid and initialized
     2. Determines if the modification is an addition or removal of liquidity